laravel/docs/helpers.md

 <a name="method-database-path"></a>
 #### `database_path()` {#collection-method}

 The `database_path` function returns the fully qualified path to the `database` directory.
-You may also use the `database_path` function to generate a fully qualified path to a given file relative to the database directory:
+You may also use the `database_path` function to generate a fully qualified path to a given file within the database directory:

     $path = database_path();